wazo-platform/wazo-doc/source/administration/advanced_configuration/certificates/certificates.rst

 * :guilabel:`Name` : phones-CA
 * :guilabel:`Certification authority (checkbox)` : checked
 * :guilabel:`Autosigned` : checked
-* :guilabel:`Valid end date` : at least one day in the future
+* :guilabel:`Valid end date` : at least one month in the future
 * :guilabel:`Common name` : the :abbr:`FQDN (Fully Qualified Domain Name)` of your XiVO
 * :guilabel:`Organization` : your organization's name, or blank